What is Immunotherapy?

 3d illustration of cancer cellsImmunotherapy uses a patient’s own immune system to attack cancer cells.
 In a healthy body, the immune system fights off infection and other diseases because it is able to differentiate healthy cells from harmful substances and abnormal cells.
 However cancer cells are often invisible to the immune system, which means that the body cannot detect the disease in order to fight it.

-Immunotherapy development and design has been an important focus of ongoing research at Rutgers Cancer Institute of New Jersey and at cancer centers across the nation.
+Immunotherapy development and design has been an important focus of ongoing research at Rutgers Cancer Institute and at cancer centers across the nation.
 More and more therapies are becoming available to cancer patients to help their immune system fight the disease.

 Types of Immunotherapy Treatments